Course materials and documentation for DS2002

 to the next.

-To make any bit of code executable, use chmod 755 against it.
+To make any bit of code executable, use chmod +x on it (or chmod 755).

 Remember that $0, $1, $2, etc. are reserved parameters bash understands as positional